alexandreolivepro/launch-kubernetes-pods-nodejs/README.md

 ## Run the API locally

-You need to update the config.mjs file and replace the name of the image by the image you just built.
+You need to duplicate the config.example.mjs and name it config.mjs.

+Update the config.mjs file and replace the name of the image by the image you just built.

 You need to install and run minikube: https://minikube.sigs.k8s.io/docs/start/